davidbeesley/rust-docs-mcp-server/README.md

 # Example: Run server for the latest version of tokio
 ./target/release/rustdocs_mcp_server tokio

+# Example: Run server for async-stripe, enabling a required runtime feature
+./target/release/rustdocs_mcp_server "async-stripe@0.40" -F runtime-tokio-hyper-rustls

+# Example: Run server for another crate with multiple features
+./target/release/rustdocs_mcp_server "some-crate@1.2" --features feat1,feat2
 ```

-On the first run for a specific crate version, the server will:
+On the first run for a specific crate version *and feature set*, the server will:
-1. Download the crate documentation using `cargo doc`.
+1. Download the crate documentation using `cargo doc` (with specified features).
 2. Parse the HTML documentation.
 3. Generate embeddings for the documentation content using the OpenAI API (this may take some time and incur costs, though typically only fractions of a US penny for most crates, potentially a few pennies for crates with exceptionally large documentation).
 4. Cache the documentation content and embeddings.
 5. Start the MCP server.

-Subsequent runs for the same crate version will load the data from the cache, making startup much faster.
+Subsequent runs for the same crate version *and feature set* will load the data from the cache, making startup much faster.

 ### MCP Interaction